Other Languages Offered

 Required Common Core

-- Choose 15 credits all SPN courses 200-level or above with at least 1 course from level 400 and above.
+- Choose 15 credits all SPN courses 200-level or above with at least 6 credits from level 300 and above.